-3 HISTORY OF THE MODIFICATION
+4 HISTORY OF THE MODIFICATION

-Modification Proposal P114 'Entitlement of Licence Exemptable Generators ("LEGs") and other nontrading Parties to BSC Membership Without Evidence of Trading' (P114) was submitted on 2 December 2002 by Slough Energy Supplies Ltd. P114 proposes to provide any person with access to data that is currently available to all BSC Parties.
+Modification Proposal P114 'Entitlement of Licence Exemptable Generators ("LEGs") and other nontrading Parties to BSC Membership Without Evidence of Trading' (P114) was submitted 2 December 2002 by Slough Energy Supplies Ltd. P114 proposes to provide any person with access to data that is currently available to all BSC Parties.

 The Initial Written Assessment for P114 (Reference 1) was presented to the Panel on 12 December 2002, where it was agreed that P114 be submitted to a 2-month Assessment Procedure.
 Due to the similar issues addressed the Panel agreed that P102 and P114 should be assessed by the SSMG in parallel.
+Therefore the Assessment timetable for P102 was extended by 1 month, such that the Assessment Reports for P102 and P114 be presented to the Panel at it's meeting 13 February 2003.